davidhen/thesis_rmd/renfrew.knit.md

 \subsection{Research Questions}\label{subsec:renfrew-qs}

 \begin{itemize}[noitemsep]
-\item To what extent does SCS data capture the distribution of individuals receiving home care across each financial year?
+\item To what extent does SCS data capture the distribution of home care across each financial year?
 \item Are there differences in the types of home care package that are/are not captured by the census?
 Do these differences vary by age or gender?
 \item For packages that \emph{are} captured by the SCS, is the value of total hours of home care received reflective of the total hours of home care received in the previous and following six months?
 \item What proportion of the total amount indiviudals receiving home care would be captured if more than one census was conducted in each financial year?